Description

 My Daughter, Alice, Her Falling into the Smallpox

-With a Preservation from Choking in her Sleep
+With a Preservation from Choking in Her Sleep

 John Denton Fell Ill of the Smallpox